 - Photos in checklist comments might be of scenery, people and friends, or non-birds seen on your trip.
 Please use these as you see fit.

-- Please limit your embedded photos to one or two examples per species.
+- Please limit your embedded photos to a few examples per species.
 We don't currently have a limit to how many photos can be shown, but remember that when the photos are embedded using code from the photo sharing websites they should link back to that site.
 We recommend providing representative photos that are helpful for documentation; the full suite of photos can be posted to your website.

 - It is very important that the photos you link to be of the actual individuals observed in the field.
 While it is not necessary that you have photographed the bird in question (i.e., they could be photos taken by a friend), posting photos of some other individual photographed somewhere else could be very confusing for reviewers, and other viewers, who interpret it as documentation of the bird you saw.
 Please use this feature to post images of the bird you observed.

 - The photos look best using medium dimensions.
 Most websites will give you an option of what size to display the images.
-We recommend using medium dimensions (about 400 x 400 pixels, or so).
+We recommend using medium dimensions (about 500 to 700 pixels wide).

 Linking from FlickrIf you use Flickr, a free service for hosting your photos, then displaying them in eBird is quite easy.
 Note however that the process for this changed slightly with Flickr's updates in late May 2013 and again in May 2014:

 - Go to any of your photos uploaded to Flickr and click on the image to get the full view with the full set of options. - At the bottom right side of the image, there is a row of four buttons.
 The third button is an arrow, highlighted in red below.
 Click that arrow to open up the Share menu.

 3. The Share menu defaults to "Grab link" for the sharing method.
 This isn't what you want to use for an eBird checklist – you want HTML, as indicated with the red markings below.
 Click on HTML, and see the next step below.